Ando-git-hub/caesar-cipher/README.md

 This project is encodes input text by "Caesar cipher" or decodes already encoded text.

+`Note: supported only latin letters, other symbols not changed.`

 ### For run

 #### **Run encode `node cipher.js arg1 arg2`**